Affordable Day-to-Day Living in Costa Rica

 A single person can live on between $1,600 and $2,000 a month.
 Some single people scrape by on considerably less, and others spend hundreds of dollars more, depending on their lifestyle.
 Some retired couples live well on $2,000 per month and even better on $2,500 to $3,000.
 That includes all costs, including housing, transportation, medical care, utilities, food, and entertainment.
 Real estate, whether you rent or buy, is more affordable in Costa Rica, with North American-style homes in great locations reasonably priced, comparatively.

 Medical care is high quality and low cost, with legal resident expats enjoying use of the government-run universal healthcare system known as Caja.
 For a low monthly fee based on income, you get doctor’s visits, prescriptions, surgeries…any care you need…for free.
 Private clinics and hospitals are also a fraction of the price if you pay cash—and insurance is available, too.

 When it comes to food, it pays to shop and eat out like a local.
 The feria, or weekly open-air farmers’ market, is an institution in just about every Costa Rican town or village.
 This is where the locals come to stock up on fresh fruit, vegetables, and spices.
 You’ll also find farm-fresh fruits and vegetables, seafood, beef and chicken, eggs, dairy products, bread, coffee, and more.
-Prices are low…$1.50 pineapples…a pound of red snapper for $10…a head of lettuce for 50 cents…fistfuls of herbs like basil for 25 cents—shopping there a couple can fill their fridge for about $40-50 per week.
+Prices are low…$1.50 pineapples…a pound of red snapper for $10…a head of lettuce for 50 cents…fistfuls of herbs like basil for 25 cents—shopping there a couple can fill their fridge for about $40 to $50 per week.
 Plus, going to the feria is fun too, with the vendors offering free samples and calling out deals all surrounded by tables piled high with produce.